Packaging Tape Buying Guide

 Choose tape by adhesive, strength, and workflow

-Picking tape is about three things: how strong the bond needs to be, how the operator will apply it, and what surfaces it will stick to.
-The wrong tape causes box failures, returns, and slow packing lines.
-The right tape pays for itself in fewer re-wraps and faster throughput.
+Picking tape is about three things: how strong the closure needs to be, how the operator will apply it, and what surface it has to stick to.
+Compare width, roll length, adhesive, backing, core size, dispenser fit, and case quantity before ordering.

 Use this guide to route between carton sealing tape, kraft paper tape, masking, and duct tape.